Insulation Upgrades

 STEP 1

-Very important...Make sure you have adequate ventilation installed before or after any new insulation is in put in place in your attic.
-NEVER cover over any of the existing attic soffit vents, and leave at least one inch of airflow between the insulation and the roof backing, as shown here.
+It’s crucial to ensure adequate ventilation is in place before or after installing insulation in your attic.
+Never cover any existing soffit vents, and make sure there is at least one inch of airflow between the insulation and the roof backing.

-If ventilation is lacking, I recommend a roofing contractor install roof vents on the high side of the roof (preferably a ridge vent for all gable roofs) and soffit vents or drip edge vents should be installed on the lower eave areas.
-The soffit vents should be equipped with Styrofoam baffles (or proper vents) between the interior rafters (attached to the roof sheathing) leading down into the outer soffit cavity in order to retain adequate air flow in from the soffit area up into the attic cavity.
-They're very inexpensive and easy to install, just slide them down into the soffit cavity alongside the roof backing and staple them in place onto the roof backing itself.
-Remember...Do not allow insulation to block the airflow coming in from the soffit cavity.
+If your attic lacks adequate ventilation, I recommend hiring a roofing contractor to install roof vents on the high side of the roof—ideally, a ridge vent for gable roofs.
+Additionally, soffit vents or drip edge vents should be installed at the lower eave areas.
+To maintain proper airflow, soffit vents should be equipped with Styrofoam baffles (or proper venting materials) placed between the rafters and attached to the roof sheathing.
+These baffles direct airflow from the soffit area up into the attic.

 STEP 2